 Research projects, centres, networks and publications in Scandinavian Studies.

-In the latest Research Excellence Framework (REF 2021), our research was submitted in Modern Languages.
+In the latest Research Excellence Framework - REF 2021 - our research was submitted in Modern Languages and Linguistics (Panel D - Arts and Humanities; Unit of Assessment 26).

 Selected research centres and networks